Donald Trump sexual misconduct allegations: Trump's attorneys

-The Trump administration
+Trump administration

-In October 2017, White House press secretary Sarah Huckabee Sanders was asked if "the official White House position that all of these women are lying", in reference to the sexual harassment claims against Trump by at least 16 women.
+In October 2017, White House press secretary Sarah Huckabee Sanders was asked if "the official White House position [is] that all of these women are lying", in reference to the sexual harassment claims against Trump by at least 16 women.
 Sanders replied, "Yeah, we've been clear on that from the beginning, and the president's spoken on it".
 In November 2017, Trump criticized Senator Al Franken in the wake of sexual misconduct allegations against Franken.
 This resulted in Sanders describing "a very clear distinction" between the allegations against Trump and Franken: "Franken has admitted wrongdoing and the president hasn't".

 In December 2017, after several of Trump's accusers called on Trump to resign, Sanders said, "the president has addressed these accusations directly and denied all of these allegations, [which] took place long before he was elected."
-Since Americans elected Trump to office "at a decisive election", Sanders said, "we feel like these allegations have been answered through that process."
+Since Americans elected Trump to office "at a decisive election", Sanders said, "we feel like these allegations have been answered through that process".

 #WhyWomenDontReport

 The hashtag #WhyWomenDontReport started trending on Twitter in response to the Trump campaign's statements that the accusers lack credibility.
 Many commentators disputed the claim that the timing of the allegations during the presidential campaign has a bearing on how likely the events were.
 The range of reasons given for why women are reluctant to immediately report sexual assault included fear of reprisals, fear that no one will believe them, the low likelihood of obtaining justice against the assailant, and the traumatic experience of having to be reminded of the event.
-Liz Plank points out that Trump's accusers are now experiencing all these factors since coming forward.
-Civil rights lawyer Debra Katz and others point out that high-profile cases tend to encourage victims to speak up, even years later.
-Tom Tremblay, a police specialist in sexual assault, says: "Victims may wait days, weeks, months, years, decades...
+Liz Plank said that Trump's accusers were experiencing all these factors since coming forward.
+Conversely, civil rights lawyer Debra Katz, and others, said that high-profile cases tend to encourage victims to speak up, even years later.

+Tom Tremblay, a police specialist in sexual assault, said: "Victims may wait days, weeks, months, years, decades. [...]
 When one victim comes forward, it's not at all uncommon to see other victims come forward, who are thinking, 'Well, they came forward; now it's not just my word.'"

-Susan Dominus, writing for The New York Times Magazine, hopes this backlash against Trump will lead more people to believe women's stories in the future.
+Susan Dominus, writing for The New York Times Magazine, hoped this backlash against Trump would lead more people to believe women's stories in the future.